Argentina: A Legal Toolbox for an Unprecedented Crisis

 A final word on compliance

-This chapter summarised the legal tools available to tackle some of the critical scenarios in the changing landscape companies are confronting today in Argentina.
+This chapter has summarised the legal tools available to tackle some of the critical scenarios in the changing landscape companies are confronting today in Argentina.
 Directors, managers, statutory auditors and controlling shareholders have the responsibility of certain corporate obligations.

 Several legal regimes (environmental protection, antitrust and competition law, anti-corruption, financial entities, labour, insolvency, money laundering, financing of terrorism and insurance, among others) hold directors, statutory auditors and controlling shareholders liable regardless of their involvement in wrongdoings.
 However, based on the nature (control) of such responsibility and for constitutional reasons, liability can only be attributed on the basis of fault, which consists of, at least, the failure to adopt the measures and control devices that ensure compliance with those duties and obligations.